-Energy Conservation, sustainability and efforts to make the properties more "Green" have been the main drive throughout the year.
-Major efforts/steps taken towards this are:
+Energy Conservation, sustainability and efforts to make the hotel more "Green" have been the main drive throughout the year.
+Major efforts / steps taken towards this are:

-- Energy-efficient lighting like LED and energy efficient electrical equipments are installed extensively in all hotels. - High efficiency HVAC systems used / retrofitted extensively in all hotels has reduced electrical consumption. - Computerized Power Monitoring is implemented to monitor and control power consumption.
-UTC carrier / Wipro energy conservation program is been implemented in The Leela Palace Bangalore - Main chiller plants and steam boilers have been tuned for best efficiency, to conserve energy. - Hotels are equipped with solar geysers for generating hot water and the rooms are equipped with energy-saving devices during non-occupancy. - STP treated water and Rain Water Harvesting has been implemented. - The company has 23 windmills with a capacity of 13.5MW power, in the State of Maharashtra (4.5MW), Karnataka (5MW) and Tamil Nadu (4MW).Windmills continue to produce renewable energy for use in own hotels. - The Leela Palace Delhi has installed the solar power generators on roof top. - Boilers are being operated through Bio diesel which is produced through used kitchen oil. - The Leela Palace Chennai and Leela Palace Delhi are LEED platinum rated buildings awarded by IGBC. - Power is purchased at subsidized rate through open access, in two hotels. - · Heat pump has been installed in The Leela palace Chennai. - Energy audit was conducted in The Leela Bangalore and The Leela Delhi and in progress for other hotels as well.
+- Energy-efficient lighting like LED and energy efficient electrical equipments are installed extensively. - High efficiency HVAC systems used/retrofitted extensively have reduced electrical consumption. - Computerized Power Monitoring is implemented to monitor and control power consumption. - Main chiller plants and steam boilers have been tuned for best efficiency, to conserve energy. - Hotel is equipped with solar geysers for generating hot water and the rooms are equipped with energy-saving devices during non-occupancy. - STP treated water and Rain Water Harvesting has been implemented. - The Company has 3 windmills with a capacity of 4.5 MW power, in the State of Maharashtra.
+Windmills continue to produce renewable energy for use in its own hotel.